nijoe1/fil-docs-local/nodes/lite-nodes/spin-up-a-lite-node.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     source "$HOME/.cargo/env"
     ```
+{% endtab %}
 {% endtabs %}

 ## Pre-build

 Before we can build the Lotus binaries, we need to follow a few pre-build steps.
-MacOS users should select their CPU architecture:
+MacOS users should select their CPU architecture from the tabs:

+{% tabs %}
-{% tabs title="MacOS Intel" %}
+{% tab title="MacOS Intel" %}
 1. Clone the repository and move into the `lotus` directory:

     ```shell